RaymondFallon/raywidg/README.md

 # RayWidg

-This rails app is designed to let a user place an order of Widgets, then receive a confirmation email with a link to their order details.
+This Rails app is designed to let a user place an order of Widgets, then receive a confirmation email with a link to their order details.

 ## Installing